-A week ago I orderd some gear from Hak5.
-A Lan turtle, a Wifi Pineapple and a Lan Turtle.
-I always watch the video’s from the Hak5 Youtube channel and saw them playing with the gear and I thought why not give it a chance.
-The Packet Squirrel includes three out of the box payloads for logging packets to USB drives, spoofing DNS and tunneling out through a VPN.
-I am gonna try the first two functions.
+A week ago, I ordered some tools from Hak5.
+The Lan turtle and the Wifi Pineapple.
+I always watch the video’s from the Hak5 Youtube channel and saw them playing with the tools and, why not give it a chance.
+The Packet Squirrel includes three out of the box payloads for logging packets to USB drives, spoofing DNS and tunnelling out through a VPN.

 Logging packets to USB drives

 Turn the switch of the Packet Squirrel to the first position.
-Plug the network cables and Micro USB cable in shown on the image above.
+Plug the network cables and micro USB cable in the Packet Squirell is shown on the image above.
 The tcpdump payload will write a pcap file to a connected USB disk until the disk is full.
 A full disk will be indicated by a solid green LED.
-After unplugging the cables you can remove the USB flash drive and inspect the stored pcap file with a protocal analyzer such as Wireshark.
+After unplugging the cables you can remove the USB flash drive and inspect the stored pcap file with a network protocol analyzer such as Wireshark.

-If even used this on a assignment for work.
-We were doing a internal pentest but the network used MAC address authentication.
-Please don’t use that because of Mac Spoofing.
-We intercepted the packets with the Packet Squirrel, opened the pcap file with Wireshark and got the Mac address of the printer.
-Spoofed our own Mac adress and we got acces to the internal network :).
+I used this on an assignment for work.
+We were doing an internal pentest but the network used MAC address authentication.
+Please don’t use that because of MAC Spoofing.
+We intercepted the packets with the Packet Squirrel, opened the pcap file with Wireshark and got the MAC-address of the printer.
+Spoofed our own MAC address and we got access to the internal network.